20c/vaping/docs/dev.md

 ## Plugins

-It's quite easy to write plugins for vaping, just inherit from the type you want o make and put it in your $VAPING_HOME/plugins directory.
+It is not difficult to write plugins for vaping, just inherit from the type you want to make and put it in the $VAPING_HOME/plugins directory.

 To make a probe that executes at a user configurable time like fping, simply import vaping, @register it's name, inherit from `vaping.plugins.TimedProbe`,